 Environmental/Waterways Advisory Board

-The purpose of the Board is to keep current on federal, state and county rules and regulations on waterways and the environment; to inform and advise the Town Council (Council) and Manager on changes or status of such; and to provide recommendations on waterways and environmental issues or concerns relating to use, preservation, conservation and protection of such resources in the town.
-Advice, information and resulting recommendations are to be developed through research, reference to, or consultation with experts in the appropriate fields.
-The Board shall work on other issues assigned by the Council or Manager.
-The Board shall propose principles, goals, and methods and offer guidance to the Council and Manager on waterways and environmental issues.
-For purposes of this sub-chapter, waterways and environments include, but are not necessarily restricted to: canals, channels, lakes and ponds, storm water, soil and landscape, air and open space, and flora and fauna therein (§ 3.05.016)
+The purpose of the Board is to advise the Town Council (Council) and Manager on environmental and waterways issues and to provide recommendations on waterways and environmental issues or concerns relating to use, preservation, conservation and protection of such resources within the town.
+The Board shall work on other issues assigned by the Council or Manager. (§ 3.05.016)

 Environmental/Waterways Advisory Board Members